IHE/ITI.Finance/input/pagecontent/volume-1.md

 The Claims Manager processes claims requests from the Claims Requestor.
 It follows internal business processes to create the claim that are beyond the scope of this profile.
 It also responds to claim tracking requests to return the status of the requested claim.

-TODO: FHIR Capability Statement for [Claims Manager](CapabilityStatement-IHE.ToDo.server.html)
+FHIR Capability Statement for [Claims Manager](CapabilityStatement-IHE.FAIS.ClaimsManager.html)

 ### XX.1.2 Transaction Descriptions